-Most meningiomas grow very slowly, often over many years without causing symptoms.
+Most meningiomas grow very slowly.
+They can grow over many years without causing symptoms.
 But sometimes, their effects on nearby brain tissue, nerves or vessels may cause serious disability.

-Because most meningiomas grow slowly, often without any significant signs and symptoms, they do not always require immediate treatment and may be monitored over time.
+Because most meningiomas grow slowly, often without symptoms, they do not always need treatment right away.
+Instead, they may be watched over time.

-- Changes in vision, such as seeing double or blurriness
+- Changes in vision, such as seeing double or blurring.

-- Headaches, especially those that are worse in the morning
+- Headaches that are worse in the morning.

 When to see a doctor

-Most signs and symptoms of a meningioma evolve slowly, but sometimes a meningioma requires emergency care.
+Most symptoms of a meningioma come on slowly.
+But sometimes a meningioma needs care right away.

 Seek emergency care if you have:

 It isn't clear what causes a meningioma.
-Doctors know that something alters some cells in your meninges to make them multiply out of control, leading to a meningioma tumor.
+Experts know that something changes some cells in the meninges.
+The changes makes them multiply out of control.
+This leads to a meningioma.